queryluke/masseffect-5e-data/data/rules/weapons.md

 An object that bears no resemblance to a weapon deals 1d4 damage (the GM assigns a damage type appropriate to the object).
 If a character uses a ranged weapon to make a melee attack or throws a melee weapon that does not have the thrown property, it also deals 1d4 damage.
-An improvised thrown weapon has a normal range of 6 meters and a long range of 18 meters.
-Light improvised thrown weapons have ranges of 10m and 30m, and heavy improvised ranged weapons have ranges of 4m and 12m.
+An improvised thrown weapon has a normal range of <me-distance length="15" /> and a long range of <me-distance length="45" />.
+Light improvised thrown weapons have ranges of <me-distance length="25" /> and <me-distance length="75" />, and heavy improvised ranged weapons have ranges of <me-distance length="15" /> and <me-distance length="30" />.